Categories

 On the other hand, Hulu Plus kicks Hulu’s dependence on Flash for it’s iPad/iPhone application.
 (In fairness, you can do pretty much all of the above when you move from plug-in or native browser support to a custom application.)

-2 responses to “YouTube: HTML5 Video Is No Match for Flash (Yet)”
+2 replies on “YouTube: HTML5 Video Is No Match for Flash (Yet)”

 Eryk Vershen gave a very interesting presentation on HTTP Streaming at WWDC10 (the session is available on iTunes U with a free Apple Developer’s account).
 That technique answers all the challenges in your first bullet point.
 Well worth looking into.